The 4 Best Carbon Steel Chef's Knives of 2024, Tested & ...

 - Out-of-the-box sharpness average: 85 (utility razor blade sharp)

-- Care instructions: Hand-wash the knife with a soft cloth or sponge and mild detergent and dry it immediately after using.
-Avoid using the blade against hard surfaces or frozen foods.
-Maintain the knife's edge using a ceramic honing rod or a whetstone at a 13 to 16-degree angle.
+- Care instructions: Hand-wash with a soft cloth or sponge and mild detergent, drying immediately.
+Avoid using against hard surfaces.
+Maintain edge with a ceramic honing rod or whetstone at a 13 to 16-degree angle.

 Key Specs